-The student results of the 2018-2019 Nova Scotia Assessment Mathematics in Grade 6 shows the students performed well in patterns and relations.
+The student results of the Nova Scotia Assessments between 2018-2019 and 2019-2020 in Grade 6 shows the following:

-C. What are the next steps in instruction for the class and for individual students?
+- patterns and relations show a slight decrease in the percentage of students who have chosen the correct answers - C. What are the next steps in instruction for the class and for individual students?
 Students will continue to work with, and expand on, the many patterns found in different tables and charts.
-The hundreds charts and addition tables (up to 9 + 9) should be familiar to students, as they have worked extensively with them in Mathematics 2 and Mathematics 3.
+The hundred charts and addition tables (up to 9 + 9) should be familiar to students, as they have worked extensively with them in Mathematics 2 and Mathematics 3.
 Students should be encouraged to identify and explain patterns that can be found in these familiar tables and charts.
-Students in Mathematics 3 began representing basic multiplications facts (up to 5×5) concretely, contextually, and pictorially, but have not worked extensively with a multiplication table or chart (9×9).
-Therefore, students should be encouraged to identify and multiplication tables can then be used to help students determine an unknown sum, difference, product, or quotient.
+Students in Mathematics 3 began representing basic multiplications facts (up to 5 × 5) concretely, contextually, and pictorially, but have not worked extensively with a multiplication table or chart (9 × 9).
+Therefore, students should be encouraged to identify and explain the patterns in the multiplication table or chart.
+The patterns found in the addition and multiplication tables can then be used to help students determine an unknown sum, difference, product, or quotient.
 Students should also be encouraged to find and explain place-value patterns.